lingyzhu0101/UDU/README.md

 ## Acknowledgement

  - The optical flow model is adopted, and the trained model can be downloaded from the link [RAFT](https://github.com/princeton-vl/RAFT).
+ - The quality model is based on [pyiqa](https://github.com/chaofengc/IQA-PyTorch/).
-We thank all authors for presenting such an excellent work.
+ - We thank all authors for presenting such an excellent work.